 As mentioned earlier, ping is the time it takes for data to be sent from your device to a server and back again.
 It is measured in milliseconds (ms), and the lower the ping, the better.
 A high ping can be caused by various factors such as internet connection, hardware capabilities, and background tasks.

-One of the main reasons for a high ping is a weak or unstable internet connection.
+One of the main reasons for a high ping is a weak or unstable Wi-Fi connection between a computer and the local network.
 Therefore, it is essential to ensure that you have a stable and reliable connection.
 In most cases, a wired Ethernet connection will provide a more stable connection compared to WiFi.

 WiFi signals can be affected by various factors such as distance from the router, interference from other electronic devices, and even walls and furniture.
 On the other hand, an Ethernet cable directly connects your device to the router, providing a more direct and stable connection.